 Lincoln would cruise to a victory in his reelection campaign, though at the cost of a Democrat as second in command should anything happen to Lincoln.

 In early 1865 there was optimism for an impending conclusion of the Civil War.
 Lincoln and the Republican majority in Congress were eager to begin stitching the nation back together and began determining policies of how to do that.

 Lincoln favored a more lenient approach towards the south that at times left even him at odds with the more Radical Republican members of Congress.

-Unfortunately, just six days after the surrender of Robert E Lee at Appomattox Courthouse, Lincoln was assassinated.
+Unfortunately, just six days after the surrender of Robert E Lee at Appomattox Courthouse, John Wilkes Booth assassinated Lincoln.
 Johnson escaped his own assassination attempt as his would-be killer got cold feet.

-Just hours later, Andrew Johnson was sworn in by Chief Justice Salmon Chase.
+Hours later Chief Justice Salmon Chase swore in Andrew Johnson as President.
 Reconstruction was now Johnson’s problem to navigate.